pippinbarr/cart253-2018/modules/debugging-the-javascript-console/debugging-the-javascript-console.md

 - This error message tells us a lot
 - Critically, it tells us _where_ it thinks the error is: `script.js:3`
-- That means _line 3 of the file script.js_
+- That means "line 3 of the file `script.js`"
 - The fact that Atom numbers your lines is very helpful now!
-- You can even type `Control-G` to specify a line to jump to if you have a big program

 ???

+- You can type `Control-G` to specify a line to jump to if you have a big program
 - You can see that the answer to "Where?" is actually more detailed than this
 - After `at setup (script.js:3)`, which is the part that tells us where in _our code_ the problem was, it also tells us the chain of places in other code that _led to our code_
 - Right now this chain isn't all that helpful to us because it leads into the p5 library which we don't want to look at, but it can help us later on, so we'll come back to it